1,000+ Opportunities

 The grantees are listed below in alphabetical order and linked to a description of the funded program.
 The Community Foundation Board and Staff recommended that the 1st annual grants generated by the Community Endowment go to the Eddy House and Sierra Association of Foster Families to support the ongoing Youth Network Initiative.
 Sierra Association of Foster Families Don’t fill this out if you’re human:

-Based on current listing details, eligibility includes: Nonprofits and community organizations in Northern Nevada.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits and community organizations in Northern Nevada.
+Confirm the full requirements in the official notice before applying.